-The city of Philadelphia is well equipped with public transport, most of it run by SEPTA.
+The city of Philadelphia is well-equipped with public transport, most of it run by SEPTA (Southeastern Pennsylvania Transportation Authority).
 There is a subway system, but this does not serve the city centre and is mainly useful for accessing the extremities of the city.
-Good, reliable buses are the main standby, particularly the purple minibuses of the PHLASH bus service that are designed for visitors.
-PHLASH runs in a circuit from the Philadelphia Museum of Art on the Benjamin Franklin Parkway through the downtown area to Penn's Landing.
-The route includes 33 stops and buses arrive every 10 minutes every day from 10am to midnight during summer, and till 6pm in winter.
-Unlimited ride day passes are available.
-Through the rest of the city and suburbs SEPTA buses cover 110 routes.
-A useful one for tourists is the Ben FrankLine (Bus No. 76), which runs between the zoo and Penn's Landing taking in some top attractions on the way.
-SEPTA also runs a good network of commuter trains serving the suburbs.
+Good, reliable buses are the main standby, particularly the purple PHLASH bus service that is designed for visitors.
+The PHLASH route loops through downtown covering numerous major attractions along 33 stops.
+PHLASH buses operate daily between May and September, between 10am and 6pm, and only on weekends between September and December.
+A single ride costs $2, and day passes cost $5.
+Through the rest of the city and suburbs SEPTA buses cover about 110 fixed routes and SEPTA also runs a good network of commuter trains serving the suburbs.
 Taxis are plentiful in the city centre, but scarcer elsewhere, particularly at night.

 Become our Philadelphia Travel Expert

 We are looking for contributors for our Philadelphia travel guide.
 If you are a local, a regular traveller to Philadelphia or a travel professional with time to contribute and answer occasional forum questions, please contact us.